rasvia/GA_CellExtraction/README.md

 This repository includes the implementation of proposed algorithm in the ISQED2025 paper.

 #### Python dependencies
-The required python dependencies can be found at `docs/requirements.txt`
+The required python dependencies can be found at `docs/requirements.txt`, all required dependencies can be installed via the requirement file.

 #### Working Folder Structure
 - **project_root/** (Main project directory)